zvjaceslavs/intshare/Operating_Systems/Windows/template_windows_disk_space_monitoring/5.0/README.md

 ## Description

-includes used disk space Trigger goes below a certain level. the Default is 2GB but is configurable through macro.
+## Description includes used disk space Trigger goes below a certain level. the Default is 2GB but is configurable through macro. ## Overview **Features** ------------ a modified version of the disk space monitoring part of the official Operating System Windows template. instead of using a percentage based trigger for disk space monitoring this template use a configurable fixed disk space to trigger on. modify the macro in the template to change the default or modify the macro on a host to have it use different values. ## Author Stefan Sonneveld

 ## Overview